amduck/Granola-to-AppleNotes/readme.md

   - `86400000` = every 24 hours

 - **`skipExistingNotes`**: If `true`, existing notes won't be updated (preserves your manual edits)
+  - Note: Current implementation uses full resync (delete and re-import), so this setting may not apply

 - **`includeFullTranscript`**: If `true`, includes the full meeting transcript in each note